Alexander Lukashenko: First term (1994–2001)

 A new Belarusian constitution enacted in early 1994 paved the way for the first democratic presidential election on 23 June and 10 July.
 Six candidates stood in the first round, including Lukashenko, who campaigned as an independent on a populist platform.
-In an interview with The New York Times, he declared: "I am neither with the leftists nor the rightists.
-But with the people against those who rob and deceive them".
+In an interview with The New York Times, he declared, "I am neither with the leftists nor the rightists.
+But with the people against those who rob and deceive them."
 Stanislav Shushkevich and Vyacheslav Kebich also ran, with the latter regarded as the clear favorite.
-Lukashenko won 45.1% of the vote while Kebich received 17.4%, Zianon Pazniak received 12.9% and Shushkevich, along with two other candidates, received less than 10% of votes.
+Lukashenko won 45.1% of the vote while Kebich received 17.4%, Zianon Pazniak received 12.9% and Shushkevich, along with two other candidates, received less than 10% of the cast votes.

 Lukashenko won the second round of the election on 10 July with 80.1% of the vote.
-The presidential inauguration was held in the halls of the Government House, on 20 July 1994, exactly ten days after the election, during a special meeting of the parliament, the Supreme Council.
-Shortly after his inauguration, he addressed the State Duma of the Russian Federation in Moscow proposing a new Union of Slavic states, which would culminate in the creation of the Union of Russia and Belarus in 1999.
+The presidential inauguration was held in the halls of the Government House on 20 July 1994, exactly ten days after the election, during a special meeting of the parliament, the Supreme Council.
+Shortly after his inauguration, he addressed the State Duma of the Russian Federation in Moscow, proposing a new Union of Slavic states, which would culminate in the creation of the Union of Russia and Belarus in 1999.

 In February 1995, Lukashenko announced his intention to hold a referendum.
-For the young democratic republic this raised the controversial issue of the Russification of Belarus.
+For the young democratic republic, this raised the controversial issue of the Russification of Belarus.
 Lukashenko said he would press ahead with the referendum regardless of opposition in the Supreme Council and threatened to suspend its activities if it did not agree to hold the referendum.
-On 11 April 1995, a vote was held in parliament on calling a referendum on four issues proposed by Lukashenko: 1) granting Russian the status of a state language, 2) changing state symbols, 3) on economic integration with Russia and 4) on giving the president the right to dissolve parliament.
-The deputies rejected all issues, except for the issue of economic integration with Russia.
-It is unclear whether the president had legal power independently to call referendums, and if so, if they would be binding.
+On 11 April 1995, a vote was held in parliament on calling a referendum on four issues proposed by Lukashenko: 1) granting Russian the status of a state language, 2) changing state symbols, 3) on economic integration with Russia, and 4) on giving the president the right to dissolve parliament.
+The deputies rejected all the issues, except for that which regarded economic integration with Russia.
+It is unclear whether the president had legal power to call referendums independently, and if so, whether they would be binding.
 Lukashenko stated that the referendum would be held despite the rejection by the deputies.